 Cub Scout Pack 867 provides a year-round family program supporting the communities of Franconia and Kingstowne in Alexandria, Virginia.
 Most of our Scouts attend Franconia Elementary School and Bush Hill Elementary School, but several of our Scouts also attend other public schools, private schools, and home schools throughout Fairfax County.
-Any family with a boy in first through fifth grade, or 7 to 10 years of age, is welcome to attend any of our meetings and to join us at any time.
+Any family with a child in kindergarten through fifth grade, or 7 to 10 years of age, is welcome to attend any of our meetings and to join us at any time.

 Pack 867 was established in October 1942 by the Franconia Elementary Parent Teacher Association.
 In October 1992, St. John’s Lutheran Church began sponsoring our pack to help select leaders, provide a place for meetings, and promote a good program.
 Since the very beginning, our pack has been dedicated to delivering a fun and educational program concerned with values.
-In addition to providing a positive place where boys can enjoy safe, wholesome activities, Pack 867 together with St. John’s Lutheran Church focus on building character, improving physical fitness, teaching practical skills, and developing a spirit of community service.
+In addition to providing a positive place where children can enjoy safe, wholesome activities, Pack 867 together with St. John’s Lutheran Church focus on building character, improving physical fitness, teaching practical skills, and developing a spirit of community service.

 Our activities and events

-Cub Scouting is an active program, and boys learn by doing.
+Cub Scouting is an active program, and scouts learn by doing.
 There is no end to the fun things that our Scouts do in their dens, as a pack, and at special events.
 We are a very active and energetic pack dedicated to providing many fun and exciting opportunities for Scouts and their families throughout the year.
 Some of our events and activities include:

-- Outings and field trips.
-Throughout the year, our pack provides many opportunities for Scouts to participate in a variety of activities, such as field trips, hikes, nature and conservations experiences, and outdoor games.
+- Outings and Field Trips Read MoreThroughout the year, our pack provides many opportunities for Scouts to participate in a variety of activities, such as field trips, hikes, nature and conservations experiences, and outdoor games.
 These excursions and field trips provide some of the most exciting parts of Cub Scouting.

-- Cub Scout derbies.
-Three times each year, Scouts and their siblings have the opportunity to plan and design a small racing vehicle, work with a parent to build it, and then watch it perform in a race-day competition.
+- Cub Scout Derbies Read MoreThree times each year, Scouts and their siblings have the opportunity to plan and design a small racing vehicle, work with a parent to build it, and then watch it perform in a race-day competition.
 Each of these derbies—the Pinewood Derby, Space Derby, and Raingutter Regatta—are designed to teach craft skills, rules of fair play, and good sportsmanship.

-- Blue and Gold Banquet.
-In February each year, our pack families come together for an evening of fun and inspiration to celebrate the “birthday” of Cub Scouting.
+- Blue and Gold Banquet Read MoreIn February each year, our pack families come together for an evening of fun and inspiration to celebrate the “birthday” of Cub Scouting.

-- George Washington Day parade.
-In February each year, our Scouts have the opportunity to march together in a parade through Old Town Alexandria to celebrate Washington’s Birthday.
+- George Washington Day Parade Read MoreIn February each year, our Scouts have the opportunity to march together in a parade through Old Town Alexandria to celebrate Washington’s Birthday.

-- Fairfax County bicycle rodeo.
-Each year our Scouts and their siblings have the opportunity to receive bicycle inspections, training, demonstrations, and safety instructions while participating in a bicycle rodeo sponsored by the Fairfax County Sheriff’s Office Community Bike Team.
+- Fairfax County Bicycle Rodeo Read MoreEach year our Scouts and their siblings have the opportunity to receive bicycle inspections, training, demonstrations, and safety instructions while participating in a bicycle rodeo sponsored by the Fairfax County Sheriff’s Office Community Bike Team.

-- Popcorn sales.
-Every year scouts and their families have the opportunity to help raise money for the pack by selling popcorn.
-The funds raised through popcorn sales are used to cover the operating costs of the pack, to buy Scout handbooks, to purchase subscriptions for Boy Life magazine, and to pay fees for summer camps.
+- Popcorn Sales Read MoreEvery year scouts and their families have the opportunity to help raise money for the pack by selling popcorn.
+The funds raised through popcorn sales are used to cover the operating costs of the pack, to buy Scout handbooks, to purchase subscriptions for Boys Life magazine, and to pay fees for summer camps.

-- Service projects.
-Throughout the year, families have the opportunity to participate in food drives, conservation projects, and other service activities to benefit the local community.
+- Service Projects Read MoreThroughout the year, families have the opportunity to participate in food drives, conservation projects, and other service activities to benefit the local community.

-- Pack family camping.
-Several times throughout the year, our pack provides families the opportunity to camp overnight at a local park to experience the outdoors in an enriching, positive, family-oriented setting.
+- Pack Family Camping Read MoreSeveral times throughout the year, our pack provides families the opportunity to camp overnight at a local park to experience the outdoors in an enriching, positive, family-oriented setting.

-- Potomac Nationals Scout Night.
-Each summer our pack goes to a Potomac Nationals baseball game in Woodbridge, Virginia.
+- Potomac Nationals Scout Night Read MoreEach summer our pack goes to a Potomac Nationals baseball game in Woodbridge, Virginia.
 After the game, families have the opportunity to camp out overnight on the baseball field.

-- Washington Nationals Scout Day.
-Each summer our pack goes to a Washington Nationals baseball game in Washington, DC.
+- Washington Nationals Scout Day Read MoreEach summer our pack goes to a Washington Nationals baseball game in Washington, DC.
 Before the game, Scouts are recognized for their fundraising efforts in support of Cub Scouting.

-- Gunston Hall Day Camp.
-Every summer our younger Scouts, parents and siblings have the opportunity to participate in a week-long, theme-oriented day-camp program at Fort Belvoir, Virginia.
+- Gunston Hall Day Camp Read MoreEvery summer our younger Scouts, parents and siblings have the opportunity to participate in a week-long, theme-oriented day-camp program at Fort Belvoir, Virginia.
 Day camp activities include BB gun instruction, archery, fishing, crafts, team sports, and nature studies.

-- Camp Snyder summer camp.
-Every summer our Scouts, parents and Scout-aged siblings have the opportunity to participate in a weekend overnight camping program at Camp Snyder, located about 40 miles west of Alexandria in Haymarket, Virginia.
+- Camp Snyder Summer Camp Read MoreEvery summer our Scouts, parents and Scout-aged siblings have the opportunity to participate in a weekend overnight camping program at Camp Snyder, located about 40 miles west of Alexandria in Haymarket, Virginia.
 Overnight camps build on the day camp experience with more emphasis on outdoor activities such as hiking, fishing, swimming, and boating.

-- Goshen Scout Reservation summer camp.
-Every summer our older Scouts and parents have the opportunity to participate in a weeklong overnight camping program at Goshen Scout Reservation, located about 200 miles from Alexandria in the mountains of southwestern Virginia.
-In addition to the traditional shooting and aquatics activities, weeklong overnight camps emphasize the skills needed for Boy Scouting such as first aid, cooking, camping, and fire building.
+- Goshen Scout Reservation Summer Camp.Read MoreEvery summer our older Scouts and parents have the opportunity to participate in a week-long overnight camping program at Goshen Scout Reservation, located about 200 miles from Alexandria in the mountains of southwestern Virginia.
+In addition to the traditional shooting and aquatics activities, week-long overnight camps emphasize the skills needed for Scouting such as first aid, cooking, camping, and fire building.

-- Webelos-Ree overnight camping.
-Each year our older Cub Scouts and their parents have the opportunity to participate in an overnight camping experience with a Boy Scout troop at a “Webelos-Ree.”
+- Webelos-Ree Overnight Camping Read MoreEach year our older Cub Scouts and their parents have the opportunity to participate in an overnight camping experience with a Boy Scout troop at a “Webelos-Ree.”
 The Webelos-Ree specifically focuses on developing the skills and knowledge to help our older Cub Scouts with their transition to Boy Scouting.

-- Pack Family Heritage Celebration.
-In December each year, our pack families come together for the holiday season to celebrate the rich diversity of ethnicities, cultures, languages, and backgrounds of our pack members.
+- Pack Family Heritage Celebration Read MoreIn December each year, our pack families come together for the holiday season to celebrate the rich diversity of ethnicities, cultures, languages, and backgrounds of our pack members.